tronprotocol/documentation/TRX/Tron-http.md

 Description is a description of the token, converted to a hex string Url is the official website address of the token issuer, converted to a hex string New_limit is the free bandwidth that each token can use for each holder.
-New_public_limit is the free bandwidth of the token Return value: Token update transaction raw data
+New_public_limit is the free bandwidth of the token for all users.
+Return value: Token update transaction raw data

 /wallet/listnodes
 Function：List the nodes which the api fullnode is connecting on the network